ARMAr-LASSO: Mitigating the Impact of Predictor Serial Correlation on the LASSO: Proofs

 To simplify the analysis, we frequently make use of arbitrary positive finite constants $C$, as well as of its sub-indexed version $C_i$, whose values may change from line to line throughout the paper, but they are always independent of the time and cross-sectional dimension.
 Generic sequences converging to zero as $T\rightarrow\infty$ are denoted by $\zeta_T$.
 We say a sequence $\zeta_T$ is of size $-\phi_0$ if $\zeta_T=O(T-\phi_0-\varepsilon)$ for some $\varepsilon>0$.

-\begin{customrem}{B.2} Under Assumption~\ref{ass:CovStat} of the main text the process $\{x_{i,t}\}$ is $L_{2b_1}$-NED of size $-a$, with $a\geq1$, while the process $\{q_{i,t}\}$ is $L_{2c_1}$-NED of size $-d$, with $d\geq1$.
+\begin{rem} Under Assumption~\ref{ass:CovStat} of the main text the process $\{x_{i,t}\}$ is $L_{2b_1}$-NED of size $-a$, with $a\geq1$, while the process $\{q_{i,t}\}$ is $L_{2c_1}$-NED of size $-d$, with $d\geq1$.
 By Theorems 17.5 in ch.17 of~\cite{davidson1994}, they are also $L_{b_1}$ and $L_{c_1}$-Mixingale, respectively.
 In later theorems, the NED order and sequence size are important for asymptotic rates.
-Assumption~\ref{ass:boundQ} requires $\mathbf{q}_t$ to have slightly more moments than $c_1$.
+Assumption~\ref{ass:boundXandQ} ($b$) of the main text requires $\mathbf{q}_t$ to have slightly more moments than $c_1$.
 More moments mean tighter error bounds and weaker tuning parameter conditions, but a high $c_2$ imposes stronger model restrictions.
-Under strong dependence, fewer moments are needed, and the reduction from $c_2$ to $c_1$ reflects the cost of allowing greater dependence through a smaller mixing rate. \end{customrem}
+Under strong dependence, fewer moments are needed, and the reduction from $c_2$ to $c_1$ reflects the cost of allowing greater dependence through a smaller mixing rate. \end{rem}